WHISKY MYTHBUSTERS IN ASIA

 Myth #5: Whisky shouldn’t be drunk outdoors in tropical climate

+Does whisky make you warm?
 We’re all so used to seeing images of whisky in front of a fireplace on a cold winter night, but nothing could be further from the truth.
+There is no right way to drink whisky.
 You could be by the pool in the afternoon under the Malaysian sun or hanging out with buddies at a steamboat – a whisky cocktail can be as refreshing as any other cold beverage when temperatures soar!
 Pick a light fruity whisky like The Glenlivet 12 Year Old, add a little soda and twist of lemon on crushed ice and you’ve got yourself a refreshing cooler to beat the local heat.

 For more cool cocktail ideas, check out our article Dive Into Refreshing Whisky Cocktails to Beat the Heat.